Russian oil price cap, EU ban aim to limit Kremlin war chest

 Europe was heavily dependent on Russian oil and natural gas before the war and has had to scramble to find new supplies.
 Previously, the EU banned imports of Russian coal, and the U.S. and the U.K. halted their limited imports of Russian oil, but those steps had a much smaller economic impact.

-Even as Western customers shunned Russian oil, the higher prices driven by fears of energy shortages helped offset lost oil sales, and Russian exporters have adjusted by shipping more oil to India, China and Turkey in a major reshuffling of global oil flows.
+Even as Western customers shunned Russian oil, the higher prices driven by fears of energy shortages helped offset lost oil sales, and Russian exporters have shipped more oil to Asian countries and Turkey in a major reshuffling of global oil flows.
 Russia’s economy has shrunk — but not by as much as many expected at the start of the war almost 10 months ago.

 One unknown is how much of the oil formerly sold to Europe can be rerouted.
-Analysts think many, but not all, of those Russian barrels will find new homes, tightening supply and raising prices in coming months.
+Analysts think many, but not all, of the roughly 1 million barrels covered by the embargo will find new homes, tightening supply and raising prices in coming months.

+The Biden administration doesn’t expect that Russia’s threats to cut off countries observing the cap and slow production would “have any impact long term on global oil prices,” National Security Council spokesman John Kirby said.

+He said “this cap will lock in the discount on Russian oil” and countries like China and India would be able to bargain for steep price reductions.

-Indian Foreign Minister Subrahmanyam Jaishankar indicated Monday that the country would keep buying oil from Russia to prioritize its own energy needs.
-India also so far hasn’t committed to the G-7 price cap.
+Indian Foreign Minister Subrahmanyam Jaishankar indicated Monday that the country would keep buying oil from Russia to prioritize its energy needs.
+India so far hasn’t committed to the price cap.

 The cap has a grace period for oil that was loaded before Monday and arrives at its destination before Jan.
 19 to minimize disruption on oil markets.

-The price ceiling would work by barring insurers or ship owners from helping move Russian oil to non-Western countries unless that oil was priced below the cap.
-Most of those companies are located in the EU or U.K., bringing them with range of the restrictions.
+The measure bars insurers or ship owners — most of them located in the EU or U.K. — from helping move Russian oil to non-Western countries unless that oil was priced at or below the cap.

-The idea is to keep Russian oil flowing while reducing the Kremlin’s income, though the immediate hit may be limited because Russian oil already was trading around where the cap was set.
-The U.S. and Europe decided to lean more toward preventing a price spike than provoking financial distress in Russia, although the cap could be tightened later.
+The idea is to keep Russian oil flowing while reducing the Kremlin’s income.
+The U.S. and Europe leaned more toward preventing a price spike than provoking financial distress in Russia.

-European Commission Vice President Frans Timmermans said Monday that “we agree that we should not disrupt international oil markets.
-That would not help us either.”
-That is why the EU decided “the right price” was $60 per barrel.
+French Finance Minister Bruno Le Maire said the cap was “worth trying,” adding that “we will make an assessment of the efficiency of the old cap at the beginning of 2023.”

-Ukraine’s President Volodymyr Zelenskyy had called for a cap around $30 per barrel.
+Ukraine’s President Volodymyr Zelenskyy had called for a price ceiling of around $30 per barrel.
 That would be near Russia’s cost of production, letting Russian oil companies earn enough only to avoid capping wells that can be hard to restart.
 Russia needs some $60 to $70 per barrel to balance its budget.

-One wild card is Russia’s response.
-If it follows through on a threat not to sell oil to countries observing the cap, that could limit supply and raise prices, benefiting Russia to the extent it can evade the restrictions.

-Russia could use methods such as those employed by Iran and Venezuela to dodge sanctions, such as using “dark fleet” tankers with obscure ownership and ship-to-ship transfers of oil to tankers with oil of similar quality to hide its origin.
+Russia could use methods to evade the sanctions such as those employed by Iran and Venezuela, including using “dark fleet” tankers with obscure ownership and ship-to-ship transfers of oil to tankers with oil of similar quality to hide its origin.
 Russia or China could also organize their own insurance.
 Sanctions experts say that those steps will impose higher costs on Russia.

+The new EU sanctions led the Italian government to take temporary control of the Russian-owned ISAB refinery in Sicily last week.
+The government stopped short of nationalization but put the facility, where about 20% of Italy’s oil is refined, under receivership to protect 10,000 jobs linked to the refinery and its suppliers.

-AP reporters Raf Casert in Brussels and Sheikh Saaliq in New Delhi contributed.
+AP reporters Raf Casert in Brussels, Aamer Madhani in Washington, Sheikh Saaliq in New Delhi and Colleen Barry in Milan contributed.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.